Alleged Charlottesville Driver’s Former Teacher Speaks Out, Says He Has Long Been A Nazi Sympathizer

 The world watched in horror as James Alex Fields, Jr. allegedly plowed into a crowd of people protesting the white nationalist rally in Charlottesville, Virginia.
 The car accident has killed at least one woman, activist Heather Heyer, and has put at least five people in critical condition.
-19 more are said to have been injured in the crash.
+Nineteen more are said to have been injured in the crash.

-James Fields, the alleged driver of the car, had traveled from Ohio to Virginia to attend the event, and his high school history teacher, Derek Weimer, has confirmed that the young man has been deeply entrenched in white nationalist and Nazi sympathizer views since his high school days.
+James Fields, the alleged driver of the car, had traveled from Ohio to Virginia to attend the event, and his high school history teacher, Derek Weimer, has confirmed that the young man has been deeply entrenched in the white nationalist movement and has had Nazi sympathizer views since his high school days.

 “It was obvious that he had this fascination with Nazism and a big idolatry of Adolf Hitler.
 He had white supremacist views.
 He really believed in that stuff.”